jhunethan/web-scraper/README.md

 <h2> What does this app do? </h2>

-This JavaScript app downloads boxscore data from the ESPN website.
-It pulls the players and scores from the downloaded HTML and parses the data.
-Once the data is formatted correctly, the app stores the results in boxscore.json
+This JavaScript app downloads restuarant data from the Just Eat website.
+It pulls a list of restaurants from the downloaded HTML and parses the data.
+Once the data is formatted correctly, the app stores the results in restaurants.json

 <h2> How do I run this app </h2>